The sudden death of your loved one is devastating.

 You may be burdened with questions and worries as you try to navigate your days, and living with uncertainty and the unknown feels unbearable.
 Your sadness and pain feel like a burden to others and you fear you will be unable to sustain this existence.
 You may often experience sleepless nights; flashbacks related to the death or rely on unhealthy coping mechanisms.
 At times the desire to continue on with life may not exist and it is hard to ever imagine experiencing joy or happiness again.

 There comes a time in your grief and pain when you realize it is time to do something different

 There is a part of you that realizes you cannot continue in this much pain.
 You need help but don’t exactly know what it will look like.
 You need support and the understanding of others who speak your language and share the depths of your despair.

 Eventually you become open to new ideas and tools to help you live with your loss and skills to address the symptoms associated with the trauma and grief.
 You are ready for direction and guidance on how to piece your life back together again in a manner that leaves you feeling connected to your loved one.
 You are looking for something designed especially for people who have experienced the death of a loved one in a sudden manner that will begin to ease the pain, provide suggestions on how to cope when it gets really tough and, perhaps, even foster growth.

 Your desire to heal has brought you here

 You can stop looking.
 You have arrived at a safe place to begin healing and to address and explore your pain.
 Companionship, community, tools and reassurances are available to equip you for the unexpected journey ahead.
 This is a place to contain your pain, where your experiences and needs are understood, and the unknown becomes a bit clearer.
-Here there are resources to support you through the intense sadness; there is a place to explore your fears and worries, there is a direction, a place to find hope.
+Here there are resources to support you through the intense sadness.
+You have found a place to explore your fears and worries, a direction, a place to find hope.